mitogen-hq/mitogen/docs/ansible.rst

 * Performance does not scale perfectly linearly with target count.
 This will improve over time.

-* Timeouts normally apply to the combined runtime of the SSH and become steps of a task.
-As Mitogen treats SSH and sudo distincly, during a failure the effective timeout may appear to double.
+* SSH and ``become`` are treated distinctly when applying timeouts, and timeouts apply up to the point when the new interpreter is ready to accept messages.
+Ansible has two timeouts: ``ConnectTimeout`` for SSH, applying up to when authentication completes, and a separate parallel timeout up to when ``become`` authentication completes.

+  For busy targets, Ansible may successfully execute a module where Mitogen would fail without increasing the timeout.
+For sick targets, Ansible may hang indefinitely after authentication without executing a command, for example due to a stuck filesystem IO appearing in ``$HOME/.profile``.

 New Features & Notes